Shooting with Penny Pitchlynn

 Penny had an interesting comment while we were shooting and trying out different techniques and ideas.
 She mentioned it was kinda like her time in the recording studio and recording with different microphones.
 There's not always one right way to do something and there's creative value in trying different approaches.

 CRAZY thanks again to Cynthia Dreier for coming on again to be part of a personal project.
-Seriously, she's one of my favorite people to work with on set.
-Obviously she kills it with the hair and makeup, but more than that I trust her and the ideas she brings to keep things looking great on camera.
+She's one of my favorite people to work with on set.
+Obviously, she kills it with the hair and makeup, but more than that, I trust her and the ideas she brings to keep things looking great on camera.

 I did the whole "convert-your-bedroom-into-a-simple-studio" thing again with a white paper backdrop for one setup and a black piece of fabric for the other.
 I knew I wanted to feature Penny and especially her facial expressions, so I didn't try to go all dark and moody" with the lighting.
 Again, I used my styrofoam bust to rough in the lighting setups before having the talent sit in.